This article provides a guide for parents who want to have a better understanding of the current Primary School National Curriculum

 Key Stage 2 Multiplication Tables Check

-In January 2016, the Government announced its intention to introduce a Multiplication Table Check in Key Stage 2.
-This check is intended to help teachers identify pupils who have not full developed this important mathematical skill, so that schools can give them additional support.
-Schools are required to administer a multiplication tables check within a 3-week period from Monday 8 June 2020 to assess whether pupils are able to fluently recall their multiplication tables up to 12, through a set of timed questions.
+In January 2016, the Government introduced a Multiplication Table Check in Key Stage 2.
+This check is intended to help teachers identify pupils who have not fully developed this important mathematical skill so that schools can give them additional support.
+Schools are required to administer a multiplication tables check within a 3-week period from Monday 7 June 2021 to assess whether pupils are able to fluently recall their multiplication tables up to 12, through a set of timed questions.
 The check consists of asking children 25 multiplication questions and they have 6 seconds to answer each question with a 3-second pause between each.

 Teachers To Your Home provides Primary Home Tuition across the UK, across all Key Stages and across all abilities.
 All of our Primary tutors are qualified and experienced Primary Teachers; the vast majority currently working as teachers within the Primary and Prep School Sectors and who have thorough and up-to-date knowledge and experience of the Primary National Curriculum.